jamesshore/quixote/docs/ElementRender.md

-# Quixote API: `ElementRendered`
+# Quixote API: `ElementRender`

 * [Back to overview README.](../README.md)
 * [Back to API overview.](api.md)

-`ElementRendered` instances represent whether an element is rendered on the page or not.
-For a complete explanation, see the [`QElement.rendered`](QElement.md#element-rendering) property.
+`ElementRender` instances represent whether an element is rendered on the page or not.
+For a complete explanation, see the [`QElement.render`](QElement.md#element-rendering) property.

 ## Equivalents